trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

-* Enable the package ``TrilinosBuildStats`` (and when ``-DTrilinos_ENABLE_TESTS=ON`` or ``-DTrilinosBuildStats_ENABLE_TESTS=ON`` are also set) will define a test ``TrilinosBuildStats_Results`` to summarize and report the build statistics.
+* Enable the package ``TrilinosBuildStats`` (and when ``-DTrilinos_ENABLE_TESTS=ON`` or ``-DTrilinosBuildStats_ENABLE_TESTS=ON`` are also set) will define the test ``TrilinosBuildStats_Results`` to summarize and report the build statistics.
 When run, this test calls the tool ``summarize_build_stats.py`` in to report summary build stats to STDOUT the test and will also upload the file ``build_stats.csv`` to CDash as using the CTest property ``ATTACHED_FILES`` when submitting test results to CDash.

 * Set up to install the generated build-stats compiler wrappers and a helper script ``gather_build_stats.sh`` into the ``<prefix>/bin`` directory as part of the default ``install`` target.
-(This allows customers can also use these compiler wrappers to generate and gather up build stats for their own project as well that depends on Trilinos.)
+(This allows customers to also use these compiler wrappers to generate and gather up build stats for their own project as well that depends on Trilinos.)

 The default for the cache variable ``Trilinos_ENABLE_BUILD_STATS`` is